 Can you wash a wool coat?

-Wool is naturally stained- and odor-resistant, so it isn’t too demanding care-wise.
+Wool is naturally stain- and odor-resistant, so it isn’t too demanding care-wise.
 Many instructions will encourage dry cleaning, and this is the most responsible route for care, especially when in doubt.
 As we mentioned above, some wool garments are OK to be machine-washed, and doing so is fairly easy.
 Wash your coat on a wool or delicate setting with a mild detergent, then lay it flat to dry.
-If the care claim says hand wash-only, turn the piece inside out, then hand wash it in lukewarm water with a gentle detergent.
+If the care claim says hand-wash only, turn the piece inside out, then hand-wash it in lukewarm water with a gentle detergent.
 The Woolmark Co., which represents Australian woolgrowers and evaluates wool for quality control, recommends soaking it for 10 minutes before rinsing it thoroughly in lukewarm, then cold, water.